chitranjanB/FalstadExampleCircuits/README.md

 If you have `make` installed, just `cd src`, `make`, and then `make jar`.

-If not, compile with `javac *.java` and build the jar file with `jar cfm circuit.jar Manifest.txt *.class *.txt circuits/`
+If not, compile with `javac *.java` and build the jar file with `jar cfm buzzr.jar Manifest.txt *.class *.txt circuits/`

 Running
 -------

-As an application: `java -jar circuit.jar`
+As an application: `java -jar buzzr.jar`

 Terms and Conditions
 --------------------